-Also in Equality and Diversity:
+Also in Disability and Age Equality:

 NHS Grampian is a leader in disability equality in the health care field in Scotland.
 Disability work within NHS Grampian is driven forward by the NHS Grampian Disability Discrimination Act Review Group (DDARG).
 This is a multi-disciplinary group, where the majority of members are disabled people or representatives of disability organisations.
 There are many different types of disability and the DDARG are careful to consider the full spectrum of needs.